- Mr. Michael Sutton, President

-President Michael Sutton, of Monterey, was appointed to the Fish and Game Commission on May 4, 2007.
+President Michael Sutton, of Monterey, was appointed to the Fish and Game Commission on May 3, 2007.
 He was reappointed on March 25, 2009 to a six-year term.
-Sutton has served as vice president and founding director of the Center for the Future of the Oceans at the Monterey Bay Aquarium since 2004.
-Previously, he served as program officer for the conservation and science program at the David and Lucile Packard Foundation from 1999 to 2004.
-Prior to that, Sutton served as vice president of the U.S. Land and Wildlife Program for the World Wildlife Fund from 1995 to 1999, as well as senior program officer for international wildlife policy for the World Wildlife Fund from 1990 to 1992.
+Sutton currently serves as Executive Director of Audubon California and Vice President, Pacific Flyway with the National Audubon Society.
+Previously, he founded the Center for the Future of the Oceans at the Monterey Bay Aquarium in 2004 and served as program officer for the conservation and science program at the David and Lucile Packard Foundation from 1999 to 2004.
+Prior to that, Sutton worked at the World Wildlife Fund from 1990 to 1999.
 He also served as special agent for the U.S. Fish and Wildlife Service from 1984 to 1990.
 Sutton worked for the National Park Service as a park ranger from 1980 to 1984.

 His term on the Commission expires January 15, 2015.

 Vice President Richard B. Rogers, of Santa Barbara, was appointed to the Fish and Game Commission on January 18, 2005.
 Mr. Rogers is a third generation Californian.
 He is Chairman of the Board, Pacific Earth Resources: a diversified environmental horticulture services company.
-He is also General Partner, Pacific Ranch Company: a farming and real estate investment company with farming and investment operations in California and Utah.
+He is also General Partner, Pacific Ranch Company: a private investment company.

 Jim has devoted his entire adult life to helping people and doing whatever possible to provide the best working environment and conditions that the particular times would bear for the people he represents.
 He has been recognized many times over for his leadership abilities and has gained the respect and admiration of everyone who has had the opportunity to interface with him.